parthshingari28/100DaysOfCode/README.md

 ## Day 75 : Oct 17, 2021

 **Today's progress**: learned more about Art of Storytelling with Data Visualizations i.e understanding the charts more and when to use which one.

+## Day 76 : Oct 18, 2021

+**Today's progress**: learned about Area plots using python and continued work on IPL data analysis project.